 Tip 7 – Hire a Student

 You are busy!
 You don’t have time to spend each morning asking each student to show you their homework.
 So….don’t!
-I love having my dependable student take this job.
+I love having a dependable student take this job.
 I use a simple checklist where they can simply mark if a student did or didn’t complete their homework.
 They aren’t checking for correctness, just completion.
 This saves me time and my sanity during my morning routine.
-CLICK HERE to grab this checklist for FREE!

 Tip 8 – Don’t Check it!

 I don’t check homework!
 There, I said it.
 Who has time for that?
 However, I do go over homework as a group every single day.
 By doing this, I save lots of time and still use my homework effectively.
 (NOTE: I do check homework more closely during small group instruction and use it as a learning tool).

 Before the day begins, I project the answer key up on the front board (zooming in on the day we are focusing on) for my students to check their work for accuracy.
 As I scroll down the answer sheet, my students ask me questions and we go over anything they are having trouble with.
 This usually takes about 5 to 10 minutes. (longer only when necessary).

 Here is why this works…

 Starting the first day of school, I explain that there is no penalty for getting a problem wrong and that there is only a penalty if they don’t try!
 I explain that I expect them to always do their best and that homework is simply a tool for them to use to monitor their own learning.
 If they are having trouble with a problem, this is their opportunity to get more help because they are more than likely going to see a similar problem on the next night’s homework.
 This attitude towards homework has helped my students understand its necessity and promotes them to use this time to ask for help.